The crawl, walk, run approach to launching your SMS marketing strategy

 3. Bring customers back to buy more via SMS

-SMS is a great marketing tool for personalized recommendations based on products customers have already purchased from your brand.
+SMS is a great marketing tool for personalised recommendations based on products customers have already purchased from your brand.

 By leveraging your customers’ past purchase data in a post-purchase or win-back email flow, you can encourage them to buy related items or higher-end products that go well with their existing purchases.